Zachdehooge/CoreUtils/README.md

 # coreutils
-A repo to house coreutils that I am remaking to learn Zig
+A repo to house coreutils that I am remaking to learn Rust